 For those with less-than-excellent credit, Upgrade may be a good option, as the lender doesn't have strict credit score requirements.
 However, be mindful of the potentially high origination fee and interest rates, and compare your options before accepting an offer.

-Choose Between a Personal Loan or Upgrade Card
+Choose Between a Personal Loan or Upgrade Visa® Card with Cash Rewards

 Upgrade offers two lending products: personal loans and lines of credit.
 Either could help you meet your funding needs, but one may serve you better depending on your circumstances.

 The Upgrade Personal Loan is an installment loan with a three- or five-year repayment period and fixed interest rate.
 That means your monthly payment won't change, and you can budget accordingly.
 The lender offers loans of $1,000 to $50,000 with a 2.9% to 8% origination fee, which will be deducted from your loan amount.

 Personal loans can be a good option if you have a specific expense coming up, such as home upgrades or repairs.
 They're often also used to refinance and consolidate credit card debt.